spollard/josh-works.github.io/_pages/mike-clayville-huge-impact-on-cancer.md

 published: true
 description: "Mike Clayville Can Have A Huge Impact on Cancer Treatment and Prevention.
 We cannot know if this is true until he reads 'Tripping Over the Truth: The Metabolic Theory of Cancer'"
 permalink: /mike-clayville-can-have-a-huge-impact-on-cancer
+image: "images/mike-banner.jpg"
 ---

-_I wrote this as if I could get an email read specifically and intently by Mike Clayville.
+I wrote this as if I could get an email read specifically and intently by Mike Clayville.
 I didn't wait until I finished writing this that I realized I have no credible/reliable delivery mechanism.
 I'm requesting help to get this to Mike.
-I don't think I'm more than two "hops" from him._
+I don't think I'm more than two "hops" from him.

 Hi Mike,